 Excellent cultural location

 Our main campuses are located in Wellington, the capital city of New Zealand.
 Wellington is a cultural hub, renowned for its thriving creative film, performing arts, design, fine arts and music industries.
-It is the headquarters for key musical and cultural organisations notably Radio New Zealand, the New Zealand Symphony Orchestra, Orchestra Wellington, the Wellington Jazz Orchestra, the Royal New Zealand Ballet, Chamber Music New Zealand, the New Zealand String Quartet, Creative New Zealand, STROMA contemporary music ensemble, and the Central Band of the New Zealand Royal Air Force.
+It is the headquarters for key musical and cultural organisations notably Radio New Zealand, the New Zealand Symphony Orchestra, Orchestra Wellington, the Rodger Fox Jazz Orchestra, the Royal New Zealand Ballet, Chamber Music New Zealand, the New Zealand String Quartet, Creative New Zealand, STROMA contemporary music ensemble, and the Central Band of the New Zealand Royal Air Force.
 A wide range of musical and other cultural activities takes place throughout the year.
 Major events include the Wellington International Jazz Festival, the New Zealand International Arts Festival, World of Wearable Arts, and the New Zealand Fringe Festival.

 High calibre of visiting artists and performers

 The NZSM has a strong research focus.
 Many of our 300–500-level papers are based on the research specialties of staff.
 The wide range of research options will allow you, as a student at the School, to explore and find your own research niche.

 You can study music if you are not a musician

 Our Music Studies papers allow you to learn about the world of music even if you are not a musician yourself.

 - Search for people